Jon Smith is here with some fun and engaging ideas to help you through to the end of the year.

-About a year ago we came out with our Book Creator Activity book.
+Our Book Creator Activity book was released in 2020 and has over 49,000 views so far!
 The activity book is filled with simple activities for your students to complete.

 It reminds me of the family road trip when I was a kid.
 I always looked forward to family road trips and could almost guarantee that we would stop at a gas station.
 There, on the shelf next to the register, were activity books to help pass the time.

 With the Book Creator activity book students can complete these fun activities after testing is over for the day, or even as an activity to do at home with the family.

 Psst... don't want this book in English?
 We also have versions in French, Spanish, Chinese, Swedish, Danish and Indonesian!

 Social Emotional Learning is still a hot topic in schools.
 We created two activity books for your students to use in order to help them come to grips with their emotions, feelings and more.
 Now would be a great time for students to journal and reflect on the school year.